-A structured lease involves the Redevelopment Authority owning and leasing a project to a company in order to provide financial or accounting advantages to a corporate user.
+A structured lease involves The Port owning and leasing a project to a company in order to provide financial or accounting advantages to a corporate user.

 Benefits of a Structured Lease

-In lease financings, the Port Authority’s tax-exempt status can be deployed to help developers and companies control costs of constructing a new building through sales tax exemption on the purchase of project building materials.
-As such, the Port Authority’s ownership of the asset is a condition of using this incentive.
+In lease financings, The Port's tax-exempt status can be deployed to help developers and companies control costs of constructing a new building through sales tax exemption on the purchase of project building materials.
+As such, The Port's ownership of the asset is a condition of using this incentive.
 For a sizeable project, this financing structure can reduce construction costs dramatically through sales tax savings.

 Capital Lease Structure

 Under the capital lease The Port holds title to the project.
 The Port enters into a Lease with the lessee which can be a company or a developer.
 The Lessee books the asset and any debt on its balance sheet.
 The lessee receives all ownership benefits for federal tax purposes, i.e. depreciation, interest expenses.
 Under the lease, the lessee typically has the right to purchase the asset for a nominal amount at the end of the lease.
 A right for the lessee to purchase the asset prior to the end of the lease term can be negotiated.

 The Port may:

 - Own the project (via fee simple interest or ground lease);

 - Arrange for construction;

 - Lease the project directly to the business or to a master lessee; and